stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Handler Library

-Refactoring the diagnostic handler presents a few new challenges:
+Refactoring the diagnostic handler presents a couple of new challenges:

 * The native methods to create and destroy a handler must be created programatically, since the address is a _function pointer_ instead of a symbol looked up from the native library.

-* In particular the method signatures are not defined in the Vulkan API but must be derived from the documentation.

 * A handler requires an FFM callback _stub_ to allow Vulkan to report diagnostic messages to the application.